kgracekennedy/ActivityDataWearableTechnology/CodeBook.md

 The data collected for the original UC Irvine database came from the accelerometer and gyroscope embedded in a Samsung Galaxy S II smartphone worn on the waist.
 Jerk signals and the magnatude of the various signals were also recorded in the original dataset.
 Much of the data was measured in 3-axial signals, and the axes were denoted by XYZ, representing the X, Y and Z directions.
 You can read more about the collection of the raw data in the frequency_info.txt file in the UCIHAR_Dataset folder.

 The UCIHAR_Dataset folder contains the original data readings and original calculations.
-The following signals were measured for the original dataset:
+The following signals were measured for the original dataset (cut and pasted from features_info.txt):

 tBodyAcc-XYZ
 tGravityAcc-XYZ